akruszewski/gibl/manuscript/appendices.md

 ### Hygienic macros

-The way we've written our macros earlier are not a good practice in Racket.
-To see why, consider the following example:
+The way we've written our macros earlier is not a good practice in Racket.
+Consider the following example:

 ```racket
 (define-macro (swap a b)